Helsinki-NLP/OpusFilter/docs/automatic_configuration.md

                         Method for selecting filter thresholds (default:
                         clustering)
   --sample-size SAMPLE_SIZE
-                        Max number of sentence pairs used for clustering (default 100000) --noisy-percentile NOISY_PERCENTILE
+                        Max number of sentence pairs used for data-based methods (default 100000) --noisy-percentile NOISY_PERCENTILE
                         Proportion of the data considered to be noisy; only for percentiles method (default 0.001)